Eric E Rasmussen

 Collier, K. M., Coyne, S. M., Rasmussen, E. E., Hawkins, A. J., Padilla-Walker, L. M., Erickson, S. E., & Memmott-Elison, M. K. (2016).
 Does parental mediation of media influence child outcomes?
 A meta-analysis on media time, content, aggression, substance use, and sexual behavior.
 Developmental Psychology, 52, 798-812.

 Rasmussen, E. E., & Ewoldsen, D. R. (2016).
 Treatment via television: The relation between watching Dr. Phil and parasocial patients' intentions to seek mental health treatment.
 Journal of Health Communication, 6, 611-619.

 Rasmussen, E. E., Rhodes, N., Ortiz, R. R., & White, S. R. (2016).
 The relation between norm accessibility, pornography use, and parental mediation among emerging adults.
 Media Psychology, 19, 431-454.

-The field of communication lies at the crossroads of many dynamic disciplines.
-In all its various contexts, communication has a pervasive socializing effect on human behavior, attitudes and beliefs.
-As a teacher of communication theory, research, and practical application, my objective is to create a learning environment in which students become sensitive to and engage with the socializing influence of contemporary, ubiquitous communication mediums, such as television, the Internet, and parent-child communication.
+My objective is to create a learning environment in which students become sensitive to and engage with the socializing influence of contemporary, ubiquitous communication media, such as television, the Internet, and parent-child communication.
 Such a learning environment will help students critically evaluate and assimilate communication phenomena in a way that will influence their thought processes, approach to relationships, time management choices, media choices and approach to learning.

 - Graduate Seminar: Children and Media